SamanthaBooth81/clay_and_fire/README.md

 **Peer Code Review Feedback**

 My project was shared on Slack with other Code Institute students.
 The feedback received was:

+- Add some weight to the font or make it larger as it is difficult to read on some of the pages, particularly the FAQ's and About Us pages.

+All feedback received was implemented through out the project.

 # Search Engine Optimisation (SEO)
 In order to find the relevant keywords for my project I made the following searches on [Google](www.google.co.uk) and [Word Tracker](www.wordtracker.com)  along with a few combinations: